philc/book-notes/lifestyle/bogleheads guide to investing - mel lindauer.md

 * IRA
   * Traditional: contributions can be deductible.
 Gains are taxed.
   * Roth: contributions are taxed, the growth is not taxed.
     * No required minimum distribution at age 70.5.
-THis allows continued growth for the benefit of heirs.
+This allows continued growth for the benefit of heirs.
     * Heirs pay no income tax on proceeds, as they do with traditional IRAs.
   * (Describes back door Roth)